 Spot Trading

-Spot trading refers to the act of purchasing and selling Ether at its current market price, which obviously involves ownership of the underlying asset.
+Spot trading refers to the act of purchasing and selling Ether at its current market price, which involves ownership of the underlying asset.
 With this approach, you obtain tokens at their prevailing market price and sell them when their value appreciates, profiting from the price difference.
 If interested in engaging in ETH spot trading, you must register with an exchange and fund your balance with fiat or cryptocurrencies to buy Ether coins.

 Contracts for Difference (CFDs)